Sunday Morning Greek Blog

 Temptations Lose Their Power (Luke 4:1‒13)

 Author’s Note: This message was preached at Mt.
 View Presbyterian Church, Omaha, Nebraska, March 6, 2022.
 The text has been lightly edited with the addition of section headings.
+I was not recording audio files of my messages at that time.

 It’s the oldest persistent and scariest challenge in the world, and one that very few have ever navigated with 100 percent success.
 Men and women who have done great things in their lives have lost it all because one time out of the hundreds or thousands of times they’ve dealt with this challenge, they failed horribly, miserably, and humiliatingly.
 Whether it was a moment of pride, lust, greed, or desperation, that one moment of failure was enough to erase and “cancel” all the good and great things someone ever accomplished.